 The prevalence of alcohol consumption in the United States is high, creating significant public health, social, and economic issues.
 According to the 2019 National Survey on Drug Use and Health (NSDUH), 85.6% of people ages 18 and older reported drinking alcohol at some point in their lifetime.
 Of this age group, nearly 26% participate in binge drinking, and 6.3% engage in heavy alcohol use.

 Although alcoholism is a common substance use disorder, affecting around 15 million Americans, there’s one route of administration that many are unfamiliar with — smoking alcohol.

 This method of administration seems like an odd concept for some, but for others, it’s a part of their everyday life.
 For the latter group, understanding the risks could help save their life.

 If you or someone you know is struggling with alcohol, help is available.
-Zinnia Healing provides health and healing for everyone, everywhere.
+Zinnia Health provides health and healing for everyone, everywhere.
 Discover our comprehensive substance abuse treatment options.